-As you know if you live on Campus we will be in contact with you, if you would like us to be, on a regular basis.
+If you live on Campus we will be in contact with you on a regular basis, if you would like us to be.
 Please reach out to your Resident Assistant or one of our team members if you need any additional support.

-The student accommodation services team, the Campus Living Villages team in the Regiment and Sydney University Village, and our trained student leaders, are all here to support you – don’t hesitate to contact any of us, reach out, ask questions, or, importantly, let us know if you’re not ok.
+The Student Accommodation Services team and our trained student leaders, are all here to support you – don’t hesitate to contact us.
+Reach out, ask questions, or, importantly, let us know if you’re not ok.
 We’ll look after you.

 We have established a dedicated hotline to provide you with advice and support during this uncertain time.
 Note this hotline is available from 9am to 6pm on weekdays (local time AEDT).

 Students can also submit a query via the Coronavirus Enquiry form.